-2 The main mode will be reported throughout this manual.
-However, in face to face interviews, a smaller proportion of the participants, i.e. individuals that were difficult to contact, was sometimes offered a paper-pencil based (for face to face wave one) or a telephone-online based variant of the interview (starting in face to face wave two) instead.
+&lt;sup>2 The main mode will be reported throughout this manual.
+However, in face to face interviews, a smaller proportion of the participants, i.e. individuals that were difficult to contact, was sometimes offered a paper-pencil based (for face to face wave one) or a telephone-online based variant (CATI+CAWI) of the interview (starting in face to face wave two) instead.
+Starting with telephone wave 3, participants could choose between a conventional telephone interview (CATI) and a web-based alternative (CAWI).
+Due to the COVID pandemic, in face to face wave four, there were no household interviews.
+Surveys were conducted with a telephone-online based interview (CATI+CAWI) instead.
+In face to face wave five, participants could choose whether they wanted a conventional household interview or the telephone-online variant (CATI+CAWI) of the interview.

-3 Please keep in mind that the original survey language is German.
+&lt;sup>3 Please keep in mind that the original survey language is German.
 Subsequently, all translations provided in this manual are rather an assistance in using the TwinLife data than validated English translations of established scales.
-For this reason, we recommend you to always consult the original resources first when considering re-using TwinLife's items.
-But, if the items are in English originally and translated into German for TwinLife, the item texts here correspond to the original English items if not indicated otherwise.
-Please note that references not directly related to the measurement's source are reported under "general references".
-In TwinLife, some formulations are based on the participants' gender, which can be changed by the participants every data collection.
-Starting with F2F3, also a gender-neutral category is introduced and questions are reformulated for this category, which is not covered here.
-As there is no established gender-neutral pronoun in German language, alternative and already established constructs to indicate gender fairness () are used, but are lost in the translation, as there is no English equivalent.
+For this reason, it is recommended to always consult the original resources first when considering reusing TwinLife's items.
+In cases of original English items which were translated into German for TwinLife, the item texts in this manual correspond to the original English items if not indicated otherwise.
+Furthermore, references not directly related to the measurement's source are reported under "general references".
+Please note that not all introductory texts used in the questionnaires are covered here, please consult the original questionnaires for these texts.
+In TwinLife, some formulations are based on the participants' gender.
+Starting with F2F3, a gender-neutral category is introduced and questions are reformulated for this category, which is not covered here.
+As there is no established gender-neutral pronoun in German language, alternative and already established constructs to indicate gender fairness (\) are used, but are lost in the translation, as there is no English equivalent.

-Change log v2.1.0 & v2.1.1
+Change log v3.0.1

-Compared to the previous version (Baum et al., 2020), numerous modifications and improvements have been made to facilitate working with the scales manual.
-In v2.1.0 the changes are as following:
+Compared to the previous version (Klatzka et al., 2022), numerous modifications and improvements have been made to facilitate working with the scales manual.
+In v3.0.0 and v3.0.1 the changes are as follows: